 What is content marketing?

 Content marketing is a conversation that leads to credibility.
-Through the exchange of information, your brand builds trust with another brand by enriching the conversation.
+Through the exchange of information, your brand builds trust with your audience by enriching the conversation.
 You provide something of value in exchange for their attention.
-When you consistently create and share educational and meaningful content, over time you will attract, engage, and convert your intended audience.
+When you consistently create and share educational and meaningful content, over time, you will attract, engage, and convert your intended audience.